plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 ## Google search queries

-Google and other search engines are top sources of quality traffic for many websites.
+Google and other search engines are top sources of quality traffic for many websites and startups.
 Looking deeper into the organic traffic from search engines is a valuable exercise that can help drive your future strategy.
 Some things that are worth keeping an eye on:

 * The overall level of traffic from Google search (or other search engine that drives the traffic to your site).
 You want this number to be rising as you continue building your brand.
 You certainly don't want to see a sudden drop which can signify a potential issue such as less interest in your topic, a competitor taking over some of your rankings or even an algorithmic penalty.